 Each year the Library's askof the trustees is to secure ade- ing budget for the coming year quate funds for the operation of is prepared with considerable the library, Funds for operating deliberation.
-For example, the in Ohio come from one tax Board, in consultation with the Librarian, recommends to the -the Ohio Intangible personal Board a minimum professional salary rate, which will keep the Library's salary scale competifunds are then allocated by the tive with others in Northern County Budget Commission (the Ohio.
+For example, the in Ohio come from one tax Board, in consultation with the Librarian, recommends to the -the Ohio Intangible personal Board a minimum professional sentative, secretary, storekeep-er, teacher, tree trimmer, and property tax.
+This Ohio tax is salary rate, which will keep the collected by the county.
+These Library's salary scale competifunds are then allocated by the tive with others in Northern County Budget Commission (the Ohio.
 Likewise, other budget Ohio.
 Likewise, other budget items are reviewed.
 The grand total is the new asking budget.
 Later, if tax funds are not availrequired by law to grant to each able to meet the increases as of the public library systems in proposed, the Board must cut back on expenditures to achieve a balanced budget.